bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 4. Define stateful logic.

+Stateful logic is determining the current state of a component.
+State means the current state/value of a component.
+The logic determines what that value is.

 5. Describe how to test a React component with React Testing Library.

+Use the react testing library to write specific commands to test certain fields and components in your app.
+You perform an action on that component and test the output.
+Determine whether it is desired or not.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.